SenseNet/sncom-resources/_drafts/2018-01-31-Getting-started-MVC.md

 - [Starting out with ReactJs and Redux](/docs/tutorials/starting-out-with-reactjs)
 - [Starting out with Aurelia](/_posts/2018-01-10-starting-out-with-aurelia)

+> This post is based on a tutorial, you can find the latest version in [this article](/_docs/tutorials/starting-out-with-mvc).

 ## What will we build?
 This MVC sample application will be a very simple CRUD app: it will display a dashboard with tasks assigned to the current user and another list for other users' tasks.
 It will also let users create and delete tasks.